 In any case, this headlamp is definitely worth the money and I can strongly recommend it.

 I hope this text has been useful.
 If this is so please share it with others.
-I shall be happy to hear from you, there is a comment box below, and there is a Contact tab above as well.
+I shall be happy to hear from you, there is a comment box below.
 Thank you for reading and have a nice day.